Rakshit-Sharma-001/Case_Study_2-Pizza_Runner/README.md

 3. A new table is created 'temp_runner_orders' from original table 'runner_orders' to change null keyword to NULL in pickup_time, dstance, duration and cancellation columns.
 Also, in create statement, keywords like (km, min, minute, minutes) are removed from numbers.
 Then datatype of  different columns are changed using Alter Table statement to match their column values.
 4. A new table 'temp_pizza_recipes' is created from  'pizza_recipes' to convert comma-separated rows into different values.
 Then the datatype of Topping_id is changed to Int for better usage.

-At the end of both original and formatted SQL files, select statements are used to confirm whether are operations are doen correctly or not.
+At the end of both original and formatted SQL files, select statements are used to confirm whether are operations are done correctly or not.
 # __SQL-Queries__
-All Questions have been distributed into 4 sections, you can check them from here.
+All Questions have been distributed into 5 sections [A to E].
 Some code might be missing, as I am still working on them.
 Will update file once completed.
-Fell free to start any issue for any question ad suggestions.
+Feel free to start any issue for any question ad suggestions.